rkirkendall/ac130-health/TESTING.md

 This will:
 1. Start the MCP Inspector web interface
 2. Open your browser to `http://localhost:6274` (or similar)
-3. Connect to your Health Record MCP Server
+3. Connect to your AC130 Health MCP Server

 ### What You Can Test